adag21044/Unity-Broker-Chain-Pattern-along-with-EASY-Stats-and-Modifiers/README.md

 ## Overview

-This Unity project demonstrates the implementation of the Broker design pattern along with a simple stats and modifiers system.
+This Unity project demonstrates the implementation of the Broker Chain design pattern along with a simple stats and modifiers system.
 The project includes classes and components for managing and modifying stats, as well as basic cube movement and stat debugging.

 ## Project Structure